pdsan97/Coding-Quiz/docs/README.md

 ![](https://i.imgur.com/1gowDNc.png)

-## This is a coding quiz, its function is to quiz the user and track their score.
+## This is a coding quiz game, its function is to quiz the user and track their highscore.

 ### The website can be viewed [here](https://pdsan97.github.io/Coding-Quiz)